 Developed by a team that has had a long track record of risk management for the London insurance market ranging from fire, explosion, environmental and nuclear risks.
-BonaCaeli are experts at reducing the risk of COVID-19 infections in indoor spaces, and we are here to help you navigate through the required steps to gain confidence, surety and certification.
+BonaCaeli are experts at reducing the risk of airborne virus infections in indoor spaces, and we are here to help you navigate through the required steps to gain confidence, surety and certification.

 UK Government scientists have said that the development of the AirRISK service offers a “game changing tool for businesses” that “will enable quicker and safer recovery from the pandemic.”

 The AirRISK assessment allows you to understand how your building or venue can be operated and used, knowing virus infection risk levels.
 It is the basis for you to effectively communicate to your users the infection risks and prevention strategies.

 The BonaCaeli AirRISK Team

 Computer Scientists | Risk Analysts | Experienced Engineers